changing-career_westmountmag

 Key points

-There are many benefits to changing career within your organization, rather than looking for opportunities elsewhere.
+There are many benefits to changing careers within your organization, rather than looking for opportunities elsewhere.
 You already know the company, and you don’t have to leave a workplace that you already like.
-But changing careers may take time, and it helps to prepare beforehand.
+However, changing careers may take time, and it helps to prepare beforehand.

 Consider the risks of the decision, and analyze the knowledge and skills you’ll need to be successful in your new role.
-Talk to your boss honestly about your plans, and offer to be a mentor for your replacement.
-If there are no opportunities right now, focus on relearning what you love about your current career, and find ways to add more challenge and purpose to your work.
+Talk to your boss honestly about your plans, and offer to mentor your replacement.
+If there are no opportunities right now, focus on relearning what you love about your current career and find ways to add more challenge and purpose to your work.

 Image: Bruce Mars / Pexels